 Our goal

-Improving the quality of life of underprivileged children in children’s homes in developing countries.
-We also support them when they have to leave these homes at 18 years of age without having a safety net to fall back on.
+Improving the quality of life of underprivileged children in children’s homes in Nepal.
+We also support them when they leave these homes at 18 years of age without a safety net to fall back on.

 The Foundation finances measures that make these homes cleaner, healthier, and/or (socially) safer places to grow up in and gives scholarships to home leavers who are all alone.
 4 Smiling Faces does this in the belief that all children deserve to grow up in healthy and positive circumstances.

-We make no distinction based on religion, belief, political opinion, race, colour, nationality, gender, (sexual) orientation, handicap, state of health or marital status.
-Only this way children can grow into independent and positive adults that in any way, shape or form make a constructive contribution to society.
+We make no distinction based on religion, belief, political opinion, race, colour, nationality, gender, (sexual) orientation, handicap, state of health, or marital status.
+Only in this way can children grow into independent and positive adults who in any way, shape, or form make a constructive contribution to society.

 The projects are carefully chosen at all times and in close consultation with the homes in question.
 This is done on the basis of equality and with respect for everyone’s input.
 Where desirable and possible, we work together with other, like-minded people and organizations.